athiefaine/bdd-monopoly/README.md

   Given player Patrick owns 2 properties of the same colour When he buys a third property within the same colour Then the properties value should be increased
-  And he can buy buildings
+  And he should be able to buy buildings
 ```

 Find some description smells